jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Combine the solution_s elements/Add the customer composite jig.md

 ### Create the composite jig&#x20;

 1. Open the Hello-Jigx solution in Jigx Builder in VS Code, right-click on the jigs node in Explorer, and select New file.
 2. Name the file **composite**.
 The file opens and shows the Jigx's auto-complete popup listing the five types of jigs you can select.
-Click on Composite to open the skeleton YAML created by the Jigx Builder.&#x20;
+Click on Composite to open the skeleton YAML created by the Jigx Builder.
-3. Give the jig a title called Customers and provide a description like *Customer form and list*.&#x20;
+3. Give the jig a title called Customers and provide a description like *Customer form and list*.
    Add `icon: person` under the description line.
-This icon displays on the widget on the Home Hub.&#x20;
+This icon displays on the widget on the Home Hub.
-4. For this jig you can delete the `onFocus` node.&#x20;
+4. For this jig you can delete the `onFocus` node.
 5. Under the `header` node you can leave it as is or add your own image uri.
 The `jig-header` component can be used in any type of jig.
 It serves as a container for specifying headers, such as images.
 Change the `height` value to small and add a `title: Customers` after options.
 Here is an example of the header code with an image.

 :::CodeblockTabs